How can the siblings or aunt/uncle of an Italian citizen obtain residence in Italy?

 Disadvantages

 A family member with such a dependent residence permit may not qualify for a permanent residence permit.
 That is a residence permit that can be granted after a 5-year stay in Italy to non-Italian citizens who can provide for themselves (called “Permesso dell’Unione Europea per soggiornanti di lungo periodo“).
 It enables to access the work market and services of any other EU member state and settle down there.
+This residence permit is valid only in Italy.
+It does not give access to residence in other European states.

 How to obtain an independent residence permit

-In these situations, the law provides that the family member may obtain an independent residence permit if she proves that she has a job, a business or a scholarship (Article 30 section 5 of the Italian Aliens Act, Decreto legislativo of 25 July 1998 no. 286).
+Even in case of loss of a family residence permit (or rejection of its renewal), there are possibilities to obtain another residence permit.
+A sister or an adult child, for example, may end the cohabitation with the Italian citizen.
+In these situations, the law provides that the family member may obtain an independent residence permit if they prove that she has a job, a business or a scholarship (Article 30 section 5 of the Italian Aliens Act, Decreto legislativo of 25 July 1998 no. 286).

 The application is to be submitted directly to the Immigration police office of the Italian citizen’s area of residence (not by the mail, no regular kits for residence permits application).